Completed in 1892, for William Kissam Vanderbilt (1849-1920)

 (then owned by the Astor Family), but Marble House set a precedent for the mansions of the Gilded Age by being truly palatial.
 One of the earliest residential examples of Beaux-Arts architecture, the U-shaped mansion of four storeys sits on grounds of 4.4 acres with views behind over the cliffs to the Atlantic Ocean.
 Today, Marble House serves as a museum and is operated by the Preservation Society of Newport County....

 William Kissam Vanderbilt

 W.K.
-Vanderbilt I, Railroad President & Racehorse Owner, of New York City & France
+Vanderbilt I, Railroad President & Racehorse Owner, of New York & France

 Alva Erskine Smith